The Scarlet Letter (1973 film): Production

 Filming took place at a studio in Cologne, with exteriors shot in Galicia, Spain.
 The look of the evening shots outdoors utilized the existing day for night techniques of exposure.

 According to the director's commentary, Wim Wenders explained that the experience of directing this, his second film, was the usual one which occurs with a new director.
 It is much more difficult and much less successful.
 In the interior shots, the windows were covered with a variant of washi paper seen in traditional Japanese homes.

-Wenders has said that he unhappy that the movie was filmed on locations in Spain instead of Massachusetts, saying also that in 1971 he was too young and not prepared to make a 16th-century period movie.
+Wenders has said that he was unhappy that the movie was filmed on locations in Spain instead of Massachusetts, noting his relative youth made him not prepared to make a 16th-century period movie.

 There are a few brief shots in which one sees a three-masted ship on the ocean in the background.
 This was not a real ship but was a small model sized correctly for the shot and hung in front of the lens (called forced perspective).
 Only one extra building had to be erected in Galicia for the exterior shooting to hide the large gap between buildings.

 As far as the actors were concerned, they were from all over Europe and so all of the dialogue had to be looped afterward.
 Six or seven different languages were being spoken by the actors.
 The extras which represent the inhabitants of Salem were all Spaniards.